 What about considering Guruvayur temple as a choice?

 Because while you consider this option you will get two unique advantages which no other place can provide you.
 They are

 - The golden chance to show your worship to Lord Krishna with your family

-- Guruvayoor is not limited as a pilgrimage spot but is also reputed as a popular tourist destination in India.
+- Guruvayoor is not limited as a pilgrimage spot, but it is also reputed as a popular tourist destination in India.

 So right after you decide to visit Guruvayoor, there will be a most frequent question will arise.

-Where you will get the best rooms near Guruvayoor temple?
-As far as Krishna Inn stands tall and strong in providing the best possible accommodation in Guruvayoor at the most affordable price you do not worry about this.
+Where you will get the best hotel rooms in Guruvayur?
+As far as Krishna Inn stands tall and strong in providing the best possible accommodation in Guruvayoor at the most affordable price.
+Do not worry about this.
 We will take care of it.

 But have you ever thought why Diwali is so popular among us and what makes Diwali stand out from all festivals?

-Diwali is known as a festival of light.
-It is celebrated throughout the nation with great enthusiasm.
+Diwali is a festival of light.
+And the entire nation celebrates Diwali.
 Diwali is a 5-day celebration in many places.